What is Azure SQL Data Warehouse?

 - Advanced algorithms and techniques integrated into the data movement process to efficiently move data among computing resources as necessary to perform the query.
 These data movement operations are built in, and all optimizations to the Data Movement Service happen automatically.

-Predictable and scalable performance
+Predictable and scalable performance With Data Warehouse Units

+SQL Data Warehouse is built with similar technologies as SQL Database, which means that users can expect consistent and predictable performance for analytical queries.
+Users should expect to see performance scale linearly as they add or subtract Compute nodes.
 Allocation of resources to your SQL Data Warehouse is measured in Data Warehouse Units (DWUs).
 DWUs are a measure of underlying resources like CPU, memory, IOPS, which are allocated to your SQL Data Warehouse.
 Increasing the number of DWUs increases resources and performance.
 Specifically, DWUs help ensure that:

-- You are able to scale your data warehouse easily, without worrying about the underlying hardware or software.
+- You are able to scale your data warehouse without worrying about the underlying hardware or software.

 - The underlying hardware and software of your instance can change or move without affecting your workload performance.